berlinonline/ckanext-berlinauth/README.md

 This plugin belongs to a set of plugins for the _Datenregister_ – the non-public [CKAN](https://ckan.org) instance that is part of Berlin's open data portal [daten.berlin.de](https://daten.berlin.de).
 `ckanext-berlinauth` provides a custom authorization model.
+Among other things, access for anonymous users is restricted, file upload is deactivated

 The plugin implements the following CKAN interfaces: